haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 In the case of Wormhole, the [NttManager.sol](https://github.com/wormhole-foundation/native-token-transfers/blob/main/evm/src/NttManager/NttManager.sol) contract needs to be extended.
 Specifically, the `_handleMsg` needs to be overridden to remove any mint (unlock) and burn (lock) logic.
 Similarly to LayerZero, the mint calls should be replaced by a call to the `bridgeFrom()` function of the `OMInterop.sol` contract.

+### Rate Limiting

+For safety reasons, external payments (both deposits and withdrawals) need to be rate limited.

+#### Deposits

+To avoid scenarios where assets are transferred to the 1Money network, but never minted to the destination account, deposits must be rate limited on the sidechain.
+As a result, if the limit is exceeded for a cross-chain transfer, then the `bridgeFrom()` call reverts, which means the transfer reverts.
+This requires implementing the following rate limiting algorithm in the `OMInterop.sol` contract.
+For every cross-chain token `TOK`:

+* Define a rate limit time window (i.e., `RLTW`) and a max threshold (i.e., `allowance`).
+* Let `receivedAmount` be the amount of `TOK` received during the current `RLTW`.
+Initialize `receivedAmount` to zero.
+* When receiving `x` amount of `TOK`, if `receivedAmount + x > allowance`, revert `bridgeFrom()`.
+Otherwise, `receivedAmount += x`.
+* Every `RLTW`, reset `receivedAmount` to zero.

+Both `RLTW` and `allowance` can be updated by an admin, such as the 1Money Network Operator.
+When this happens, `receivedAmount` is reset to zero.

+Note that the values of `RLTW` and `allowance` should be set such that it provides safety (i.e., mitigates the risks of an attack), but it doesn't affect the UX by limiting valid user deposits.

+#### Withdrawals

+To avoid scenarios where assets are burned on the 1Money network, but never transferred to the destination chain, withdrawals must be rate limited on the payment network.
+As a result, if the limit is exceeded for a cross-chain transfer, then the `BurnAndBridge` instruction fails, which means the transfer fails.
+This requires implementing the following rate limiting algorithm in the Interop Module.
+For every cross-chain token `TOK`:

+* Define a rate limit time window (i.e., `RLTW`) and a max threshold (i.e., `allowance`).
+* Let `burnedAmount` be the amount of `TOK` burned (and transferred out) during the current `RLTW`.
+  Initialize `burnedAmount` to zero.
+  Note that `burnedAmount` is local to every 1Money validator -- it represents the amount of `TOK` the validator agreed to burn by signing `BurnAndBridge` instructions.
+* When a validator receives a `BurnAndBridge` instruction with `amount = x` (i.e., request to withdraw `x` amount of `TOK`), if `burnedAmount + x > allowance`, then it considers the `BurnAndBridge` instruction as invalid.
+  Otherwise, if the rest of the validation is successful, it signs the `BurnAndBridge` instruction and `burnedAmount += x`.
+* Every `RLTW`, every validator resets its own `burnedAmount` to zero.

+Both `RLTW` and `allowance` can be updated by an admin, such as the 1Money Network Operator (via governance proposals).
+When this happens, `burnedAmount` is reset to zero for all validators.

+Note that the values of `RLTW` and `allowance` should be set such that it provides safety (i.e., mitigates the risks of an attack), but it doesn't affect the UX by limiting valid user withdrawals.
+Also, note that although every validator allows up to `allowance` "burns" per `RLTW`, since validators might use their allowances for different `BurnAndBridge` instructions, it is possible that this rate limiting algorithm imposes a stricter limit on withdrawals.

 ### Matching Transaction Hashes